port-labs/port-docs/docs/faq/faq.md

 ## Is it free?

-Port provides a free forever plan for up to 2 devex seats and 15 developers.
-Above that, please refer to our [pricing](https://www.getport.io/pricing), which is based on a $19/month charge per developer using the platform.
+Port provides a free forever plan for up to 10 users per month.
+Above that, please refer to our [pricing page](https://www.getport.io/pricing).

 ## How do I get started?